Disclaimer

 I include the Republic because they are the only foreign country with a common land border with the UK and also share a common heritage and language.
 In addition, what goes on in Dublin also has an effect in Belfast and in London and vice-versa all round.

-The coalition government in Dublin is somewhat beleagured at the moment with asylum seekers, the faltering recovery and several other factors causing them headaches.
+The coalition government in Dublin is somewhat beleaguered at the moment with asylum seekers, the faltering recovery and several other factors causing them headaches.
 Luckily for them, the only viable opposition has no idea what to do either.

 (General Election 2020)